freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 700.1

-Add an empty `EXIT` fuction below the `RETURN_MENU` function for when a user wants to exit the program.
+Add an empty `EXIT` function below the `RETURN_MENU` function for when a user wants to exit the program.

 #### HINTS